Surfing in Portugal

 Have you decided on Portugal as the destination of your surf vacation?
 Click here to have a look at accommodation you could stay at in Portugal.
 If you book long enough in advance, you will be able to find a good deal.

 Surfing Northern Portugal

 Northern Portugal is a bit less touristic.
 The temperature is also slightly lower there, and the touristic hotspots are simply a bit more to the south.
-However, surfing in and near Porto (wonderful city!) is great.
+However, surfing in and near Porto (a wonderful city!) is great.
 Additionally, near Porto, you will find Matosinhos.
-This is the perfect place to catch some waves, before you go sightseeing in Porto.
+This is the perfect place to catch some waves before you go sightseeing in Porto.

 In this chart, you can see the monthly average of the build-up of the waves (a combination of wind and ground swell), as well as which type of wind is dominant in this area.
 Credit goes to Magicseaweed.com!

 The winter provides the most amazing waves in Portugal.
 From November until February, there is a continuous supply of high-quality waves.
 In fact, the entire coast of Portugal has plenty of waves to offer during the winter.

 On average, the wind also comes from the right direction more often during this period.
 November and December offer stronger wind and, occasionally, even some rain.
 But as soon as the days start getting longer again, the sun will come out of hiding more often as well.
 Sooner rather than later, it will already feel like spring again.
 And you will definitely feel the strength of the winter swell!

 South of Porto, you will find one of the better big wave surf spots.
 Like Nazaré.